 - Failure Models: Entering failure and repair data into the program.
 How the program uses this data to calculate times to failure and times to repair, as well as resources required for repair.
 Using task groups to consolidate maintenance tasks.

 - Resources: Labor, Equipment, and Spares.
 Tracking costs associated with usage, callout, storage, and optimizations.

 - Phases and Rules: How to use phases to specify different operating conditions at different times.

 - Consequences: Defining the costs—monetary, safety, environmental, or operational—of failure or loss of capacity.

-- Weibull Analysis: How to use the Weibull module to generate an estimated failure rate based off historical data.
+- Weibull Analysis: How to use the Weibull module to generate an estimated failure rate based on historical data.
 Explanation of distributions and how to use estimated failure parameters in AvSim failure mode or RCMCost cause.

 - Reporting: Using Isograph's Report Designer to create and publish text column, text row, graph and diagram reports.